bitranox/wrapt_timeout_decorator/README.rst

             # even worse !
             pass
         except:
-            # the worst - and exists more then 300x in actual Python 3.7 Code !
+            # the worst - and exists more then 300x in actual Python 3.7 stdlib Code !
             # so You never really can rely that You catch the TimeoutError when using Signals !
             pass